abd99/flutter-flash-chat/README.md

 # Flutter FlashChat

-A chatting app build using Flutter and Firebase
+A chatting app built using Flutter and Firebase

 Screencast: